 Anything west of Main Street.

 Kerrisdale, Shaughnessy, Dunbar, Point Grey, UBC: are the areas south of Kitsilano that stretch west across to the University of British Columbia.
 These are residential neighbourhoods with many expensive homes.
 One is usually able to find small basement suites here.
 This area is popular with UBC students, hence places for September are often hard to come by.
-Average prices here range from $1000+ for a bachelor or one-bedroom and $1400+ for two bedrooms.
-A room in a house can be $650+.
+Average prices here range from $1200+ for a bachelor or one-bedroom and $2200+ for two bedrooms.

 Marpole: west of Main Street and south of 41st Avenue to Marine Drive.
 Houses, apartments and basement suites are all available here.
-Rental rates in this area are more reasonable, ranging from $900+ for a bachelor suite, $1000+ for one bedroom and $1300+ for two bedrooms.
+Rental rates in this area are more reasonable, ranging from $1200+ for a bachelor suite, $1500+ for one bedroom, although sometimes better deals can be found.

 Fairview Slopes: stretches between Granville and Main Streets south of False Creek to King Edward Avenue.
 It is a very popular living area with many apartment buildings, basement suites and some shared houses.
-One is usually able to find a bachelor suite around Vancouver General Hospital and City Hall for $1000+, one-bedroom apartments for $1000+ and two bedrooms for $1500+.
+One bedroom apartments usually go for $1500+, one-bedroom apartments for $1000+ and two bedrooms for $2000+.